Ginuwine: Music

-His second album, 100% Ginuwine, was released in 1999 and featured the hit singles "Same Ol' G, "So Anxious" and "None of Ur Friends Business".
+His second album, 100% Ginuwine, was released in 1999 and featured the hit single "So Anxious".
 After 100% Ginuwine, Ginuwine and Timbaland grew apart.
-Producers such as R. Kelly have crafted hits for him since then.
+Producers such as R. Kelly and Troy Oliver have crafted hits for him since then.
 In 2001, Ginuwine had a number-four hit on the Billboard Hot 100 with the single "Differences", which also peaked at number one on the Billboard Hot R&B/Hip-Hop Songs chart.

 Within a year, Ginuwine lost both of his parents.
-He later wrote and recorded a song that is featured on his third album The Life entitled "Two Reasons I Cry".
+He later wrote and recorded a song that is featured on his third album, The Life, entitled "Two Reasons I Cry".
 In 2002, he was a featured artist on P. Diddy's number-one hit "I Need a Girl (Part II)".
 Later that year, Ginuwine started his own label, Bag Entertainment.
-The label would feature artists such as Jose Cenquentez (who appeared on The Senior) and Knight.
+Ginuwine's third album, The Senior, was released in 2003.
+It featured the hit singles "Stingy", "Hell Yeah" and "In Those Jeans".

 Ginuwine's fifth album, Back II Da Basics, was released on November 15, 2005.
 The album debuted at number 12 on the Billboard 200, selling close to 100,000 copies.
 Ginuwine stated on BET's Top 100 countdown that the album went Gold with sales of 500,000 copies.

 In May 2007, an album entitled I Apologize was released in stores.
 Although attributed to Ginuwine, the release was an unauthorized album and included only three Ginuwine songs – apparently from stolen masters – and ten songs by other artists.
-Ginuwine spoke against the unofficial release on both his MySpace page and through YouTube.
+Ginuwine spoke against the unofficial release on both his Myspace page and through YouTube.
 In 2007, Ginuwine collaborated with Canadian hip-hop artist Belly in the latter's debut solo song "Pressure", which was featured in Belly's debut album the Revolution, released in June 2007.